 - iMessage is turned off.

-Any one of the options above causes your iPhone to default to green SMS texts because iMessage can’t work.
-It’s the same for group conversations if one member of the group doesn’t have iMessage.
+Each of the options above causes your iPhone to default to green SMS texts because iMessage can’t work.
+It’s the same for iMessage group conversations if one member of the group doesn’t have iMessage.

 Do I need to use iMessage on my iPhone?

-You can use iMessage from any Apple device, or you can choose not to use it at all.
+You can use iMessage from any Apple device, or you can choose to disable iMessage instead.
 Turn off iMessage in the settings to stop using it.
-Then all your messages send as SMS or MMS, coming out of your messages allowance from your cell contract.
+Then all your messages will send as SMS or MMS, coming out of your text messages allowance from your cell contract.

 Why can’t I send an iMessage to Android phones?

 iMessage is only for Apple devices.
-It’s one of the features that has driven people to Apple products over the years, if it were available for all products then Apple might lose sales.
+It’s one of the features that has driven people to buy Apple products over the years.
+If it were available for all products then Apple might lose sales.
 That’s why iMessage isn’t available to Android, Windows, or Google devices.

 That said, Apple faces strong competition in the instant messaging market from apps like WhatsApp and Facebook Messenger.
 One of the biggest attractions for these services is the ability to message any device.